 The flick serve, on the other hand, is an attempt to outright win the point by completely catching the opponent off guard.
 It is a high risk, high reward type of serve whose alternate purpose is to keep opponents guessing.
 At the same time, a wary opponent can catch the shuttlecock early and can gain a fierce attack, often winning the rally in the next few hits.
 While this may be what is typically seen in professional badminton, the flick serve is extremely overused in amateur play.
 Reasons include not being confident in their short serves, pushing a weak opponent to the back of the court, or just wanting to win points quickly.
 Although this is the case, I strongly advise to avoid overusing the flick serve since it will hinder your potential for improvement as it will not work well against higher level opponents.
 Use the flick serve as mix up and a mind game, not as a crutch.

 We have learned that the service is a game in itself which can involve many mind games and a variety of types of shots.
 There are, however, many service rules you should be aware of.
-The most common service faults include hitting the shuttlecock higher than your waist, racket not pointing in a downward direction.
+The most common service faults include hitting the shuttlecock higher than 1.15 meters from the ground, racket not pointing in a downward direction.
 This is why drive serves are largely illegal and only done at the amateur level (where they will not be faulted).
 Other illegal services include double action (pretending to hit the shuttlecock then backing back up to hit it in a different direction), and a non-smooth serve (pausing in the middle of the serve, then continuing to serve).
 Both of these are used to bait the opponent to move, then hit in a different direction.
 All of these types of serves are illegal.
 Don’t do them.
 Rather, try to improve your legal serves and don’t rely on such gimmicky and illegal tactics.